ExcaliburZero/ipaddress/README.md

 # ipaddress
 This is a simple Python script used to get the ip address of a computer.
-It works using `ifconfig`, and thus it is required in order for the script to work.
+It works using `/sbin/ifconfig`, and thus it is required in order for the script to work.

 This script ignores local ip addresses such as `127.0.0.1`.